 Block 24.24, Lot 2 contains an existing municipal street hockey court.
 Stewart Development has agreed to dedicate the court to the Township in addition to its other obligations.
 This would reduce the developable portion of the tract to approximately 6 acres.

-The 32 affordable units on this site would fulfill the remaining portion of the Township's rental obligation.
-All units would also count as age-restricted units.
+Sixteen of the 32 affordable units on this site would fulfill the remaining portion of the age-restricted Township's rental obligation.
+The remaining sixteen units would be counted toward the growth share obligation.